wandb/weave/docs/docs/cookbooks/dspy_prompt_optimization.md

 ## Load the BIG-Bench Hard Dataset

-We're gonna load this dataset from HuggingFace Hub, split into training and validation sets, and [publish](./../guides/core-types/datasets.md) them on Weave, this would let us version the datasets, and also use [`weave.Evaluation`](./../guides/core-types/evaluations.md) to evaluate our prompting strategy.
+We will load this dataset from HuggingFace Hub, split into training and validation sets, and [publish](./../guides/core-types/datasets.md) them on Weave, this will let us version the datasets, and also use [`weave.Evaluation`](./../guides/core-types/evaluations.md) to evaluate our prompting strategy.

 ```python
 import dspy